DoubleML/doubleml-docs/doc/guide/learners.rst

         print(dml_plr_obj)

 The RMSEs of each learner are also stored in the ``rmses`` attribute.
-Further, the ``evaluate_learners()`` method is allows to evalute customized evaluation metrics as e.g. the mean absolute error.
+Further, the ``evaluate_learners()`` method allows to evalute customized evaluation metrics as e.g. the mean absolute error.
 The default option is still the RMSE for evaluation.

 .. tabbed:: Python